 Any other type of prudent, creative solution that does not violate safety and soundness.

 Legal Review.
-Before initiating a loan modification program, the Credit Union will consult with its attorney (who is versed in real estate law) to ensure that all of the loan modification documents conform to state law requirements (e.g., state real estate, lien, consumer protection, and Federal Trade Commission laws and regulations), as well as the applicable NCUA, state regulations and consumer protection laws (e.g., Truth-in-Lending, Equal Credit Opportunity, Fair Lending, Real Estate Settlement Procedures Act, etc.).
-The Credit Union will also request the legal review to also address state laws applicable to foreclosure and other debt collection options.
+Before implementing a loan modification program, the Credit Union will consult with its attorney (who is versed in real estate law) to ensure that all of the loan modification documents conform to state law requirements (e.g., state real estate, lien, consumer protection, and Federal Trade Commission laws and regulations), as well as the applicable NCUA, state regulations and consumer protection laws (e.g., Truth-in-Lending, Equal Credit Opportunity, Fair Lending, Real Estate Settlement Procedures Act, etc.).
+The Credit Union will also request the legal review to address state laws applicable to foreclosure and other debt collection options.

 Underwriting.
 The Credit Union will follow its underwriting standards including the ability to repay requirements and at a minimum, the following: